Karkar (ancient city)

 Karkar was an ancient Mesopotamian city in present-day Iraq.
-Its exact location is unknown, though based on textual sources it is known that it is to be sought on the Tigris, between Adab and Zabalam.
+Its exact location is unknown (candidate Tell Ĝidr), though based on textual sources it is known that it is to be sought on the Tigris, between Adab and Zabalam.
 Identification with the archeological site Tell Ĝidr has been proposed, though it is not universally accepted.
-The city is first mentioned in texts from the Uruk period.
-It served as a cult center of the weather god Ishkur, later known under the Akkadian name Adad, and a temple dedicated to him located there is well attested.
-While various royal inscriptions and administrative texts from the Ur III and Old Babylonian periods mention Karkar, in later times attestations are limited to literary texts, and it is not certain if the city continued to be inhabited.

 Name

 While in addition to Karkar forms Karkara, Kakra and Kakru are also attested, the first spelling is considered conventional.
 In cuneiform the name was written as kar-kar^{ki}.
 A logographic writing, IM^{ki}, is also attested.
 The oldest attestations of the name, dated to the Uruk period, use the logogram as opposed to a phonetic writing, though at the time the sign had the form of NI_{2} (sign 396 in the modern classification of archaic cuneiform), as opposed to IM (sign 264).
 The same logogram, if instead written with the determinative dingir, designated the god Ishkur, who was associated with Karkar, which lead Dietz Otto Edzard to compare this scribal convention to the use of the logogram EN.LÍL^{ki} to represent Nippur, the cult center of Enlil.
 However, not every instance of IM^{ki} can be interpreted as a reference to Karkar, as the same logogram could also be used to render the names of two other cities: Enegi, the cult center of Ninazu, and Muru, the cult center of Ninkilim.
 In these two cases the reasoning behind the use of this logogram is unknown.